sachin-johnson/Used-Car-Market/README.md

 ## Dataset

 The entire dataset can be found [here](https://data.world/data-society/used-cars-data).
-For this analysis we have sampled 50,000 data points that was prepared by [Dataquest](https://www.dataquest.io/) including simulating a less-cleaned version of the data.
 Below are the description of the columns present in the dataset.

 * `dateCrawled`: When this ad was first crawled.
 All field-values are taken from this date.
 * `name`: Name of the car.